 As for Google Docs, it recently got a new outline feature that helped you navigate long documents by surfacing the different section headlines whenever you started scrolling through the pages.
 It turns out that the same version 1.6.092.04 of Google Docs hides another helpful addition and that's the fact that text is now selectable in the Print Layout view.
 Read More

 Some people download a million apps to their Android phone, one for each and every activity.
 Coincidentally, these are also the people who ask their brother why their phone, which was lightning fast when they got it, is suddenly struggling to open the homescreen under the load of three different QR code readers.
 (Not that I'm pointing fingers.
 Bekie.)
 For those who prefer to keep fewer apps installed, the latest PayPal update adds the ability to scan and retrieve gift cards.

 The new feature is an extension of "PayPal Wallet," and it works in pretty much the same way.
 Open the wallet, tap the "+" button in the upper right corner, and select "Gift Card."
-Unfortunately only 31 stores are supported, but some of the big ones include Toys R Us, Staples, Lowe's, and Gamestop.
 Read More

 Jewish holidays follow the Hebrew calendar, so their dates appear to move around each year.
 Now Google Calendar should be better able to help keep track of them.
 Google has rolled out the ability to select the Hebrew calendar in the web version of Google Calendar.
 This will enable users to see Hebrew dates alongside their usual ones.
 Read More